Close Menu

 Evaluate Local Climate Factors

-Take stock of weather and temperatures in your area.
+Take stock of the weather and temperatures in your area.
 Hot southern climates demand heat reflection and ventilation, while cold northern areas require warmth retention.
 Coastal climates subject roofs to salty ocean air, requiring corrosion resistance.
 Areas prone to hail, ice dams, or heavy snow benefit from impact-resistant shingles.

 Choosing the Right Color, Texture, and Style